 Adolescence is a period of huge changes which, in many cases, implies a crisis phase.
-The adolescent must reduce psychological dependence on parents to regulate self-esteem and to manage behaviour and relationships.
-The adolescent needs to establish a clear meaning for his or her identity and values system.
+The adolescent must reduce his/her psychological dependence on parents in order to regulate his/her self-esteem and to manage his/her behaviour and relationships.
+The adolescent needs to establish a clear understanding regarding his or her identity and values system.

 Although adolescence is the period when BPD tends to appear, it is not always easy to detect it, or to tell it apart from typical behaviours of adolescent crisis, because they share many common elements: anxiety and depression, family conflicts, rebellious behaviour and identity and sexuality conflicts.

-There is risk of borderline personality disorder if the following alterations are observed to be intense and prolonged in the areas below:
+Risk of borderline personality disorder should be taken into account if intense and prolonged alterations are observed in the areas below:

 - Affective: emotional deregulation, affective instability and chronic feelings of emptiness.